saf-dmitry/taskpaper-mode/scripting.md

             #'my-taskpaper-sort-by-priority)
 ```

 The next function sorts items according to their due dates.
-The sorting is done by date/time value (converted to float number of seconds since the beginning of the epoch).
+The sorting is done by date/time value (converted to float number of seconds since the 1970 epoch).
 Items, which have no or empty `@due` tag, are assumed to have 2100-12-12 as due date, effectively ending up at the bottom of the sorted list.

 ```elisp
 (defun my-taskpaper-sort-by-due-date ()